-The Biography Of Corporation Of Chennai
+The Biography Of Greater Chennai Corporation

 Sir Josiah Child, one of Directors of the East India Company was responsible for the formation of the Corporation, on the model of the Dutch Government in the East Indies.
 On 29th September 1688, the Corporation was inaugurated with powers to decide petty cases, levy rates upon the inhabitants for building of schools, a Town Hall and a Jail.
 Mr. Nathaniel Higginson was nominated as First Mayor with 12 altermen and sixty burgesses.